TessorNetwork/Fury/docs/docs2.2.0/app_developers/commercioapi-introduction.md

 * Register and Login on web App (dev.commercio.app or commercio.app)
 * Own a valid membership (Bronze,Silver,Gold) and get your `ID account`  (or own wallet address  example : `did:com:1r0sk6stfm6d5jtfcne2jxd7s7n2whp35tjm7zl` )
-* Own enough CCCs (Commerce Cash Credits) to pay for the sending of the transactions.
+* Own enough FUSDs (Commerce Cash Credits) to pay for the sending of the transactions.

 ## CommercioAPIs overview